 Others include addressing a specific challenge or problem, improving skills, complying with laws and regulations, imparting information, cultivating high-potential employees, developing good managers and leaders, and empowering career growth at all levels to name a few.
 You'll want to build a culture of learning that supports lifelong learning in all of its forms.

-- Establishing a growth mindset
+- Demonstrate how to establish a growth mindset

-- Integrating learning into your organization
+- Explain 2 methods to integrate learning into your organization

-- Empowering through knowledge sharing
+- Demonstrate how to empower through knowledge sharing